Hazel E. Johnson Research Center

 Northern Colorado Latino Chamber of Commerce Collection (2013.79):Consists of documents relating to the activities of the NCLCC, including documentation on the effort to create the proposed Mercado project and other community activism projects undertaken by the NCLCC during the 1990s and early 2000s.

 Order of the Easter Star Collection (2006.50): Garden City Chapter program booklets, invitations, correspondence, and newspaper articles.
-Also included are various Weld County Republican Central Committee doucuments.
+Also included are various Weld County Republican Central Committee documents.

-Rhiner WWI Collection (2008.25): letters and envelopes that were written by August Rhiner or to August Rhiner by his sister Ethelyne or his parents during his service in World War One.
+Rhiner Collection 1 (2008.25): Letters and envelopes that were written by August Rhiner or to August Rhiner by his sister Ethelyne or his parents during his service in World War One.
 There is also one photograph in the collection that was included in one of the letters.

 Russell Hill Collection (1983.09): Photographs, newspaper clippings, and correspondence related to Russell Hill’s involvement in the Livestock Judging Contests, 1919-1921.